codyzu/codyzu.github.io/hapi/hapi.md

 * Member [hoodie](http://hood.ie) project (server using hapi + pouchdb)
 * express.js REST apis for **Axway Engage**
 * New keystore microservice using hapi for **Axway Engage**
-* Passionate for everything node.js!
+* Passion for everything node.js!